 Laval, where nature meets culture

-Located in the heart of the Montreal metropolitan region, Laval is a must-see destination for those seeking the perfect balance between career and quality of life.
-Laval combines its greatest cultural and natural attractions with a pleasant, accessible and lively living environment, offering a full range of local services: transportation, housing, education, sports and recreation.
-Laval is a great place to study, work and play.
-A city where it's good to live, and good to settle!
+Located in the heart of the Montreal metropolitan area, Laval is a must-see destination for those seeking the perfect balance between career and quality of life.
+Laval combines its greatest cultural and natural attractions with a pleasant, accessible, and vibrant living environment, equipped with all the necessary local services: transportation, housing, education, sports, and recreation.
+Laval is a city where it is good to study, work, and have fun.
+A city where it is good to live and settle down!

 Laval, the ideal destination for reaching your full potential

-Laval is the third largest city in Quebec, with a population now exceeding 460,000.
-Covering an area of 245 km2, it is divided into 6 sectors comprising 14 neighborhoods.
+Laval is the third largest city in Quebec with a population that now exceeds 460,000.
+Covering an area of 245 km², it is divided into six sectors comprising 14 neighborhoods.

 The island of Laval is bordered by two rivers, the Rivière des Prairies and the Rivière des Milles Îles, which provide 100 km of shoreline with luxuriant and protected green spaces where residents can enjoy time spent time in nature.
 The Parc de la Rivière-des-Mille-Îles is a fine example.
 It houses Laval’s most beautiful landscapes and is the ideal place to practice watersports, walk in the forest, or simply observe the wildlife and flora.